ANSSI-FR/rust-guide/src/en/unsafe/generalities.md

 This implementation is harmful for two reasons:

 * If the `Locatable` implementation gives the wrong index, the `as_ref` function produce an *UB*.
-* If the `Locatable` implementation gives an outbound index, the subsequent buffer overflow is an *UB*.
+* If the `Locatable` implementation gives an out-of-bounds index, the subsequent buffer overflow is an *UB*.

 </div>

-For instance, the following `Locatable` implementation is wrong **but** it is of the responsibility of the API maker to take it into account.
+For instance, the following `Locatable` implementation is wrong **but** it is the responsibility of the API maker to take it into account.

 ```rust
 impl Locatable for bool {